 There are a few different products available, such as Enchroma, Color-View, and iRo colour blind glasses.

-While we are proud to support an Australian owned and made product, the main reason we have chosen to work with this brand (over Enchroma and others) is because we found that they were the only lenses which helped our patients to pass the Ishihara test.
+Apart from wanting to support an Australian owned and made product, the main reason we have chosen to work with this brand (over Enchroma and others) is because we found that they were the only lenses which helped our patients to pass the Ishihara test.

 People with CVD can now experience a greater range of colour (2), by wearing specially prescribed colour blind glasses or contacts, fitted with iRo lenses.